Scottish Labour Students

 Scottish Labour Students (SLS) is a student society affiliated to Scottish Labour, and part of the UK wide organisation Labour Students.

 It aims to bring Labour values to campuses and represent students within the Labour Party throughout Scotland.
 SLS hold regular Scottish events including SLS Conference in November and SLS Council in February.
 In addition, its members are often invited to hear major speakers at Labour Party events throughout the year.
-Glasgow University Labour Club and Edinburgh Labour Students are the two biggest clubs within SLS.
-The newest club within SLS is The University of the West of Scotland Labour Students.
+Glasgow University Labour Club and Edinburgh Labour Students are the two biggest clubs within SLS, and the newest club is the University of the West of Scotland Labour Students.